haskell-org/summer-of-haskell/content/ideas/issue-wanted.md

    information to their packages, and this actually pays off.
 As a consequence, such projects can become more popular and gather more attention.

+`issue-wanted` contains several parts:

+1. Haskell process that syncs information about Haskell repositories at GitHub.
+2. Haskell backend that provides REST API for fetched information.
+3. Elm frontend that displays this information.

-This project is an excellent way for students to work on the real-world Haskell project using modern libraries and approaches.
+This project is an excellent way for students to work on the real-world Haskell application using modern libraries and approaches.

 **What is expected from student**